 It’s just that.

 The mobile suit lineup is kind of just, slightly strange, alongside with what suits have what.
 I’m not sure how the Pale Rider ends up a Soldier 76 clone and the Zaku II pretty much Tracer, with a grenade.
-Everyone does have dashes, making mobility significantly nicer, but the characterization of different mobile suits is all across the board.
-The Gundam’s using the Gundam Hammer for a moment of hit stun but I can’t even recall when that thing ever really got used in the animation.
+Everyone does have dashes, making mobility significantly nicer, but the characterization of different mobile suits is all over the place and in some cases, picking lamer gimmicks over the cool ones.
+The RX-78-2 Gundam’s using the Gundam Hammer for a moment of hit stun but I can’t even recall when that thing ever really got used in the animation.
+It’s really just here as that left-over reminder that Gundam is (and was) a toy commercial, not because it really defines the original Gundam.

 Given this Overwatch emulation is right down to the UI style as well, there’s really not much one can say about this game other than it’s Overwatch for if you like Gundam enough to stomach what will clearly be a painful monetization system that has zero respect overall for its customers and audience.